 Wiesseer Str.
 11, 83703 Gmund

-Trains operated by the BOB run hourly to Munich and Tegernsee Town.
+Trains operated by the BRB run hourly to Munich and Tegernsee Town.
 Tickets can be purchased around the clock from the Deutsche Bahn ticket machines.

 Tegernsee train station